karanpratapsingh/learn-go/README.md

 ## Additional patterns

-There are some additional patterns that might be useful to know:
+Some additional patterns that might be useful to know:

 - Tee channel
 - Bridge channel